-Frank (lead guitar, vocals) Mark (vocals) Howard (vocals) Jim (bass, vocals) Don (keyboards, electronics) Ian (keyboards, alto saxophone) Aynsley (drums)
+Frank (lead guitar, vocals) volman (vocals) Howard (vocals) Jim (bass, vocals) Don (keyboards, electronics) Ian (keyboards, alto saxophone) Aynsley (drums)

-A couple a ago, was a guy that used to come To all the concerts on the east I I heard him every night for a month That he was somewhere in the Anyway, it's this voice, and he would say: "freak me out frank! me out! me out frank!"
+A a years ago, was a guy that used to come To all the concerts on the coast I swore I heard him every night for a That he was somewhere in the Anyway, it's little voice, and he would say: "freak me out frank! me out! me out frank!"

 Okay, we go!
 Arf arf! ? !? !? !?
 Arf!